adawenour/suggestotron/README.md

  Building a voting system allowing users to

--Creat a resource called "topic"
+Creat a resource called "topic"
--vote on topics
+Vote on topics
--view the topics sorted by number of votes
+View the topics sorted by number of votes
--create, edit, and destroy topics "CRUD"
+Create, edit, and destroy topics "CRUD"